minhnhat10/RL/README.md

 Prerequisites
 RL project require Gym and python3.
-You can go this link to install: "gym https://gym.openai.com/docs/"
+You can go this link to install: gym "https://gym.openai.com/docs/"

 Training and runnig models
 python3 /yourpath/RL.py --play=True --train=True --episodes="the number of episodes you want"